GoogleContainerTools/kpt-functions-sdk/README.md

 ### SDK CLI

-`create-kpt-functions` package which is installed as a `devDependencies` provides the `kpt` CLI for interacting with the NPM package:
+The `create-kpt-functions` package, which is installed via `devDependencies`, provides the `kpt` CLI for interacting with the KPT functions libraries:

 ```console
 KPT functions CLI.